 A British Fantasy Award winner, he has also published books for children and more than 500 short stories in various genres.
 His time as crimewriter-in-residence on a sculpture project in Sunderland resulted in the collection Blood Waters.
 His first play, A Cold Coming, was performed and then toured in 2007.
 He is a prizewinning ex-poet, and has been writer in residence at the University of Northumbria.
 He was Northern Writer of the Year 2000.

 Chaz has recently married and moved from Newcastle to California, with two squabbling cats and a famous teddy bear.

 News: News of signings for Being Small and Bitter Waters!
-A starred review for Bitter Waters!
+A starred review!
 Details on the News & Events page.

 Below is a recent extract from Chaz'z blog:

 M'wife says this was worth waiting for. *twitch*

 This Sunday's New York Times Book Review is online now.
 Inter alia, there's a column by Terrence Rafferty on recent horror fiction.
 I am not sure why people think my novel Being Small is horror (it isn't horror, people; if you want horror, I will give you a fallen angel skinning you alive with his fingernails: I did that once), but never mind.
 I do not resile from other people's opinions, any more than I assert my own.
 And right now, I don't mind anything, because he really liked my book.